 - Must be pursuing or planning to pursue a full-time, post-secondary course of study in a degree program at a U.S. institution in the fall of the year of application (one scholarship may be given to a person employed full-time while attending school part-time).

 - Must participate in the entire NFB National Convention and in all of its scheduled scholarship program activities (finalists will receive assistance to attend the national convention).

-For more information regarding eligibility, we strongly encourage you to review our 2019 scholarship FAQ document (Word).
+For more information regarding eligibility, we strongly encourage you to review our scholarship program FAQs.